mpkondrashin/cdemo/containerized_file_security/README.md

 ### Wrong token symptoms

 if ```kubectl get pods -n visionone-filesecurity``` shows status ```Init:CrashLoopBackOff``` for ```my-release-visionone-filesecurity-backend-communicator``` pod, it could signal that your Token is invalid.

+###

+Only one demo can be run at a time as it creates EKS cluster with fixed name.
+If you want to run another demo simultaneously, you need to use another region.